kubernetes/website/content/en/docs/setup/turnkey/gce.md

 ## Customizing

 The script above relies on Google Storage to stage the Kubernetes release.
-It then will start (by default) a single master VM along with 3 worker VMs.
+It then will start (by default) a single control-plane VM along with three node VMs.
 You can tweak some of these parameters by editing `kubernetes/cluster/gce/config-default.sh` You can view a transcript of a successful cluster creation [here](https://gist.github.com/satnam6502/fc689d1b46db9772adea).